Arshit-dv/PrismR/README.md

 30

-A lower PSI indicates that the current distribution is closer to the reference distribution.
+Lower PSI values indicate that the current distribution is closer to the reference distribution.

 Wasserstein Distance

-Wasserstein distance provides an additional measure of how far two feature distributions are from each other.
+Wasserstein distance provides an additional measure of the separation between two feature distributions.

-Because Wasserstein distance depends on the scale of the feature, PrismR uses it as a supporting metric rather than the primary classification criterion.
+Because Wasserstein distance is scale-dependent, PrismR uses it as a supporting metric rather than the primary classification criterion.

 Example Feature Stability Output